Didier Ndong

-Didier Ibrahim Ndong (born 17 June 1994) is a Gabonese professional footballer who plays as a midfielder for Ligue 2 club Dijon and the Gabon national team.
+Didier Ibrahim Ndong (born 17 June 1994) is a Gabonese professional footballer who plays as a midfielder for Persian Gulf Pro League side Esteghlal and the Gabon national team.

 Club career

 CS Sfaxien

 Born in Lambaréné, Gabon, Ndong began his career at Cercle Mbéri Sportif.
 In 2011, Ndong moved to Tunisia, where he made his professional debut playing for CS Sfaxien during the 2011–12 CLP-1 season.
 He made his first appearance under then manager Nabil Kouki on 26 September 2012, starting and playing 80' minutes against JS Kairouan before being substituted off, marking his only appearance for the first team that year.
 The following season, Ndong made more appearances for the first team under newly appointed manager Ruud Krol, while receiving training by former Ajax defender Hatem Trabelsi, he made 12 appearances during the regular season, scoring once against Stade Tunisien on 14 April 2013, playing as an attacking right midfielder for the club from Sfax.
 He made six further appearances for CS Sfaxien during the playoffs helping his side to win the national championship and their 8th title overall.